 Issue or Driver What are we doing?
 What is the benefit?
 How much will it cost?
 When are we doing it Growth Level of Service Renew Road safety improvements West Rangiora route improvements.
 Intersection improvements such as right turn bays allow traffic to flow more steadily, and make entry to /exit from side roads safer.
 The route is wider and hence safer and more attractive to heavy transport, therefore diverting some demand from the Lineside Road and Southbrook Road corridor.
-19.1m 2024-2034 ~ ✓ Wellbeing linkages 😩 🕋 1 Assumptions The level of public interest is such that they are most likely to recognise the benefits once the improvements have been carried out.
+19.1m 2024-2034 ~ ~ Wellbeing linkages 😩 🕋 1 Assumptions The level of public interest is such that they are most likely to recognise the benefits once the improvements have been carried out.
 Funding remains a challenge as 51% co-funding is sought from NZ Transport Agency (Waka Kotahi), however this is dependent on the outcome of the National Land Transport Plan considerations.
 Failure to secure subsidy could result in either increased costs to Council and the ratepayer or on the project being put hold until co-funding can be secured.
-Alternative option/s Undertake a significantly reduced programme of safety imprealised, and corridor will not adequately cater for anticipate Decision not to build or upgrade.
-Safety will continue to be along the corridor.
-Sa as traffic volumes and afety benefits risk increase will only part ially be Road safety improvements Tram Road safety improvements.
+Alternative option/s Undertake a significantly reduced programme of safety improvements along the corridor.
+Safety benefits will only partially be realised, and corridor will not adequately cater for anticipated growth.
+Decision not to build or upgrade.
+Safety will continue to be a concern as traffic volumes and risk increases.
+Road safety improvements Tram Road safety improvements.
 Improved safety at intersections along a high crash risk corridor.
-15.7m 2024-2035 $\checkmark$ $\checkmark$ Wellbeing linkages 😩 🕋 Assumptions Funding remains a challenge as 51% co-funding is sought from NZ Transport Agency (Waka Kotahi), however this is dependent on the outcome of the National Land Transport Plan considerations.
+15.7m 2024-2035 \checkmark \checkmark Wellbeing linkages 😩 📷 Assumptions Funding remains a challenge as 51% co-funding is sought from NZ Transport Agency (Waka Kotahi), however this is dependent on the outcome of the National Land Transport Plan considerations.
 Failure to secure subsidy could result in either increased costs to Council and the ratepayer or on the project being put hold until co-funding can be secured.
 Alternative option/s Undertake a significantly reduced programme of safety improvements along the corridor.
 Safety benefits will only partially be realised, and corridor will not adequately cater for anticipated growth.
 Decision not to build or upgrade.
 Safety will continue to be a concern as traffic volumes and risk increases.